 Ohio State maintains a large survey library from top HR consulting organizations and relevant industry associations.
-The HR Compensation team will price jobs based on recognized best practices using survey sources relevant to the market.
-Shared services functions (IT, Finance, HR, etc.) will be benchmarked against general industry sources.
-Functions unique to higher education will be benchmarked against academic or education sources.
-Similarly, health system functions will be benchmarked against health care sources.
-Our objective is to reference the job markets most closely related to those in which Ohio State competes for talent.
+The HR Compensation team priced jobs based on recognized best practices using survey sources relevant to the market.
+Shared services functions (IT, Finance, HR, etc.) were benchmarked against general industry sources.
+Functions unique to higher education were benchmarked against academic or education sources.
+Similarly, health system functions were benchmarked against health care sources.
+Our objective has been to reference the job markets most closely related to those in which Ohio State competes for talent.

 Will my base salary be cut due to this project?

 There will be no reduction in base pay as part of Career Roadmap.

 What happens if you are mapped to a position that requires an academic degree that you don’t have?